 Having a good attitude and committing to healthy living each day will help you reach and maintain your wellness goals.
 Some days after surgery may be harder than others.
 To keep your attitude positive:

 - Focus on your strengths and emphasize them.
 What do you do well?
 What do you enjoy?

 - Set realistic and achievable goals – and reasonable plans for reaching them.

 - Engage in meaningful work, activities and connections with people.
 Spend your time doing what brings you joy.
 When possible, weed out those negative activities and obligations.

 - Focus on positive thoughts.

-- Attend the Sanford Weight Loss Surgery Support Group which is held the 3rd Monday of the month on campus, but date, time, and location are subject to change.
+- The Sanford Weight Loss Surgery Support Group is typically held on the 3rd Monday of the month on campus, but date, time, and location are subject to change.
 To confirm support groups details, please contact (605) 333-2249.
 Other satellite support groups are also available.
 Click here to learn more.

 - Pay attention to your stress level.
 When you notice symptoms of stress such as headache, tense muscles, fidgety sleep or snapping at loved ones, step back and take a deep breath.